Los Angeles Reconnections Career Academy, Workforce Innovation Fund Grant: Evaluation

 From July 2013 to September 2016, SPR conducted a mixed method impact and implementation evaluation of the ShaleNET oil and gas sector-focused career pathway initiative.
 Funded from 2012 to 2016 by a Round 2 Trade Adjustment Assistance Community College Career Training (TAACCCT) grant from the U.S. Department of Labor, the ShaleNET initiative is aimed at expanding the breadth and effectiveness of the training options and career pathways through which participants can work towards careers in the shale oil and gas industry.
 The TAACCCT-funded portion of the initiative was administered by a consortium of four educational institutions located in or near four major shale gas and oil production plays: the Marcellus Shale Play (parts of Pennsylvania, West Virginia, Ohio, and New York), the Utica Shale Play (most of Ohio), the Barnett Shale Play (much of northwest Texas), and the Eagle Ford Shale Play (much of southern Texas).
 The members of the consortium are Pennsylvania College of Technology, Westmoreland County Community College in Pennsylvania, Stark State College in Ohio, and Navarro College in Texas.
 This Final Report summarizes the major findings from the evaluation.

-Reintegration of Ex-Offenders: Two-Year Impact Report
+Reintegration of Ex-Offenders: Impact Evaluation

 The Reintegration of Ex-Offenders (RExO) project began in 2005 as a joint initiative of the Department of Labor’s Employment and Training Administration (ETA), the Department of Justice, and several other federal agencies.
 In 2009, ETA commissioned a three-year random assignment evaluation of the RExO project.
 This evaluation report summarizes the initial impacts of the RExO program on offender outcomes in four areas: service receipt, labor market success, recidivism, and other outcomes.
 The results are based on outcomes for these individuals in the two-year period after they enrolled into the study.
 A final impact report is scheduled to be submitted in fall 2015, and will focus on impacts in the three-year period following random assignment (RA) into the study.